ajikan/ScribeAI/README.md

 - If you wish to change the AI model you use which by default is `code-davinci-002` (because it’s free currently), then you can change it in User Settings.
 - 💥 Remember to restart your extension and workspace when you change your settings.
 You can do that by clicking on `restart your extension` in the API key settings 💥

 &nbsp;

-> **Note**
-> Temporarily, the extension is using Codex, a similar GPT model by OpenAI, instead of ChatGPT, since the official ChatGPT API is not out yet.
-We do this because using unofficial ChatGPT API is unsupported by OpenAI and it's not reliable.
-Our team has figured out a way to simulate ChatGPT using OpenAI's current available GPT models.
-You can choose between `code-davinci-002` and `text-davinci-003` in the User Settings.
-When the official ChatGPT API is out our team will immediately offer an option to choose the ChatGPT model.
-> UPDATE: ChatGPT API is now out and we've added it to our extension.
-You can now find it in the settings to start using it!

-&nbsp;